-Let us return to Rawls's publicity condition.
+Let us go back to the beginning, to Rawls's publicity condition and public accessibility.
 What ideas in Justice as Fairness could become a touchstone for political justification in America's public culture, say by 2071?
 We are looking for an organizing rationale for the two principles of justice that politicians and civics teachers and many other Americans could use in explaining their society to each other.

-Self-respect is such a touchstone.
+It seems to me that self-respect is such a touchstone.
 In a future America well-ordered by Rawls's two principles, Americans could say to each other, 'Our country works for everyone.

 Our laws affirm the value of each citizen regardless of their gender, race, class, religion, or inborn abilities.
 In this country, everyone can have self-respect.'
 Justice as Fairness can be reframed as an accessible and attractive alternative to meritocracy, which can keep the politics of resentment from getting started.
 We can call this model of social relations 'a society of self-respect.'
-The next four sections set out this model, and the conclusion offers it as a model of social unity.
+The next four sections set out this model, and the conclusion offers it as a model of social unity.58